CirroBuild/FrostiDocs/tutorial/2022-03-15-cryptocurrency-grafana-questdb.md

 <Banner alt="Grafana logo, QuestDB logo, Bitcoin logo" height={467}
 src="/img/tutorial/2022-03-15/banner.png" width={650}></Banner>

+This post comes from Tancrede Collard, who has written an excellent tutorial that shows how to use Python to fetch cryptocurrency data from Coinbase, store it in QuestDB, and visualize the data using Grafana.
+Thanks for the submission, Tancrede!

+## Visualizing time series data

 When analyzing streaming data such as cryptocurrency or market metrics, the foundation of the data processing pipeline is efficient storage and queries.
 To use this data for insights and analytics, data visualization is a convenient way